 Common Causes of Car Accidents In New Jersey

-While often referred to as “accidents,” the fact is that recklessness and negligence are some of the more common reasons car crashes occur.
-Different behaviors and environmental factors can contribute to these incidents.
+While often referred to as “accidents,” the fact is that recklessness, aggressive driving, and negligence are some of the more common reasons car crashes occur.
+Different behaviors and environmental factors such as weather conditions, road conditions, and malfunctioning traffic signals can contribute to these incidents.

 Inexperienced drivers and negligent drivers are among the top causes of New Jersey accidents.
 Some other common causes include:

-A Jersey City car accident lawyer will help you in the investigation of the cause of your crash and determine fault, if necessary.
-Understanding how an accident happened and if another party is to blame can help you recover full and fair damages.
+A Jersey City car accident lawyer will help you in the investigation of the cause of your crash and determine fault, if necessary, including in cases of comparative negligence or premises liability.
+Understanding how an accident happened and if another party is to blame, including commercial vehicle accidents, can help you recover full and fair damages.

-Common Injuries After Car Accident In Jersey City
+Common Injuries After A Car Accident In Jersey City

 Car crashes are traumatic events.
 These collisions can cause physical, emotional, and mental trauma to vehicle occupants.
 Depending on the severity of these accidents, victims may suffer for weeks, months, or years after.